The Institutional Review Board members serve on a volunteer basis and are profiled below.

 Chunta is a licensed registered nurse (Pennsylvania) and holds certification as a clinical specialist in medical-surgical nursing.
 She earned her diploma in nursing from the Conemaugh School of Nursing; bachelor of science in nursing and school nurse certification from the University of Pittsburgh, Johnstown; and master of science in nursing with role preparation in education from Indiana University of Pennsylvania.
 Chunta teaches undergraduate, graduate, and doctoral courses.
 She is vice president of the board of trustees for the Lucas Foundation, a nonprofit organization that provides support to families who have lost a newborn.
 Her research interests include recovery of open-heart surgery patients, transition to clinical practice, and simulation.
 Chunta is a reviewer for clinical, research, and nursing education-based journals, including the American Journal of Nursing, Heart & Lung, and Nurse Education Today.
 She can be reached by email at kchunta@iup.edu or by phone at 724-357-2408.

-Alex Heckert, PhD (University of Iowa), professor, Department of Sociology
+Alex Heckert, PhD (University of Iowa), professor, Department of School Psychology, Special Education, and Sociology

-Bethany Jackson, CRADirector of Research Services and Compliance, School of Graduate Studies and Research
+Bethany Jackson, CRADirector of Compliance, Office of Research and Innovation

 Jackson has a bachelor’s degree in communication studies from Grove City College and has earned the designation of certified research administrator (RACC).
+Jackson is currently the IRB’s expedited reviewer.
 She manages research policies and ethical compliance for the university, manages the IRB Manager system, and oversees the operations of the IRB Office.
 Jackson can be reached at bjackson@iup.edu.

 Steve Kleinman, PhD (Ohio State University), Assistant Director of the Department of Communications Media